aleccohan/CSC4510/BC_2/README.md

 2. quit
 	* Quit exits the current run of bc.

+### Variable Names
+In BC1 variable names were only allowed to be one letter.
+Now variable names can be longer than one letter and can also involve numbers in the name.

 ## Syntax
 ### Operators
 Currently, even though minus is in the code, it has not been implemented into the grammar.